SabrinaKeil/MDN_Inversion/README.md

 The trained classification NN and the individual MDNs are located in the folder ./trained_models.
 With the jupyter notebook Prediction.ipynb the dispersion curve inversion can be performed using the already trained models.
 With the notebook Training-MDN.ipynb and Training-classification.ipynb the models can be trained on new data.
 The code for the set-up of the MDN is based on Earp et al. (2020).

+## Mixture Density Networks

 ## Data preprocessing
 Here are some requirements for the input data for the ML inversion, as well as for the training data: